-- and autonomous vehicles
+- And autonomous vehicles.

-On July 2018, Lime, a company which mission is to “help people move around their cities affordably and conveniently while eliminating their carbon footprint” announced a Series C financing round of $335 million led by Alphabet’s Google Ventures which also involved Uber.
+In July 2018, Lime, a company which mission is to “help people move around their cities affordably and conveniently while eliminating their carbon footprint” announced a Series C financing round of $335 million led by Alphabet’s Google Ventures which also involved Uber.

-Interviewed on the deal Rachel Holt, Uber’s head of new modalities specified “Our investment and partnership in Lime is another step towards our vision of becoming a one-stop shop for all your transportation needs.“
+Interviewed on the deal Rachel Holt, Uber’s head of new modalities specified “Our investment and partnership in Lime is another step towards our vision of becoming a one-stop-shop for all your transportation needs.“

 As part of a plan to cover all the possible transportation needs of people in the future, Uber acquired the dockless bike startup Jump in April 2018, which aligns with the vision of becoming the top urban mobility platform in the globe.
 As specified on Uber’s blog: